jukes03/NU-Racing-Lead-MCHA-2025/NU Racing Lead MCHA 2025/FYP Scopes and Projects/2025 MCHA Budget Project Categories.md

 	- change to chassis
 	- all naming of AMS to BMS
 	- keyed CEN AT connector
+- MOTHER Board
-- CEN Mobo
+	- Schematic Changes:
 		- change 4x 8 pin DT connectors to keyed AT connectors
-	- change to opposite side of HIP
 		- spec fuses properly
 		- interpose from LVD to CEN
-	- another double MOSFET circuit
+		- Change from IRLB8721 MOSFETs to IRLB3813 MOSFETs
-	- TSAL DT:
+		- TSAL DT connector:
 			- change naming from TSAL to UEN
 			- make it an 8 pin connector
 				- to route new red switched ground
+	- PCB Layout Changes
+		- change mounting location from top of firewall to opposite side of HIP
+		- design size and to fit the area
 - HFR
 	- implement new red switching functionality
 		- 555 timer, or gate